TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Index.rst

          they are members of a backend user group with this field added as an "Allowed Excludefield" (or "admin" user).

-         See :ref:`Inside TYPO3 <t3inside:start>` for more about permissions.
+         See :doc:`Inside TYPO3 <t3inside:Index>` for more about permissions.

    Scope
          Proc.